 - Review of the expenses resulting from the dog bite

 - Drafting and sending a demand letter for your deserved compensation

 - Obtain copies of your medical records and bills

 - Taking your case to trial if necessary

 If you were injured in a dog attack, you are entitled to pursue compensation to cover your financial losses and to compensate you for any intangible losses you suffered.
 In Florida, you may recover the compensation for the following:

 - Past and future medical expenses

 How Long Do You Have to File a Dog Bite Injury Claim?

 The statute of limitations for dog bite lawsuits in Florida allows a four-year window to file.
 This means you have four years from the day of the dog bite to file your personal injury suit.
 If you fail to file the lawsuit within the required timeframe, you may be barred from recovering compensation in court.

-Contact a Dog Bite Attorney Today
+Contact a Santa Rosa Beach Dog Bite Lawyer Today